JuliaDynamics/ConcurrentSim.jl/docs/source/api/2_Environment.rst

 Executes the ``step`` function until the environment’s time reaches `until`.

-.. function:: run(env::AbstractEnvironment, until::AbstractEvent) -> value::Any
+.. function:: run(env::AbstractEnvironment, until::AbstractEvent) -> Any

 Executes the ``step`` function until the `until` event has been triggered and will return its `value`.